 This style manual is not intended to substitute for more comprehensive guides.
 Its purpose is to offer a guide for frequently encountered terms, usages and names relating to the College and to establish a common solution to stylistic questions about which other important guides may disagree.
 The Pomona College Office of Communications compiled this guide to encourage uniformity of style among members of the community who represent the College in their written and printed communications.
 The office follows Associated Press Stylebook otherwise.

-Class names and numbers
+Course names and numbers

 Use uppercase only for exact names of classes that differ from a normal generic reference.
 Examples: He taught vertebrate biology.
 He taught a class called Vertebrate Biology.
 She taught Feminist Perspectives on the Gospels.
 Use numbered class listings (such as Psychology 106 or Religious Studies 20) only in contexts where they will be useful, as in a list of major requirements.